 TL has a revolving credit facility (the "TL Revolving Credit Facility") that provides for an aggregate commitment amount of up to \$1,500,000 (which includes a \$25,000 letter of credit facility).
 There is a commitment fee on the unused amount of the total commitment, payable quarterly in arrears.
 The TL Revolving Credit Facility provides for payments of interest only during its term beginning on its inception date through September 2023 when all borrowings are due in full.
 Interest on the outstanding amount due under the TL Revolving Credit Facility is based either on the base rate for Base Rate loans plus a spread between 1.5% and 2.0% or LIBOR for Eurodollar rate loans plus a spread between 2.0% and 2.5%, as defined in the credit agreement, which varied based on TGH's leverage.
+TL's primary ongoing container financing requirements have been funded by commitments under the TL Revolving Credit Facility.
+The advance rates under the TL Revolving Credit Facility were 83.0% and 83.5% at December 31, 2019 and 2018, respectively.
 Interest payments on Base Rate loans and Eurodollar rate loans are payable in arrears on the last day of each calendar month and on the last day of each interest period, respectively.
-In July 2020, TL entered into an amendment of the TL Revolving Credit Facility which revised certain of the covenants and restrictions.